MBI investigating officer-involved shooting in ‘hostage situation’ at Richland Walmart

 RICHLAND, Miss.
 (WLBT) - The Richland Police Department were involved in an officer-involved shooting after they responded to a weapon being reported in the U.S. 49 Walmart.

 The shooting occurred around 5:45 p.m.
 Wednesday night.
-The Mississippi Bureau of Investigation has since revealed that Richland police was responding to a hostage situation at the Walmart.
+The Mississippi Bureau of Investigation has since revealed that Richland police were responding to a hostage situation at the Walmart.

 “We can confirm it is an officer-involved shooting at Walmart around 5:45 p.m.
 Walmart is cleared and secure,” Clark said.
 “Walmart is closed at this time.”